CENsBonn/fMRI/local-setup-fmriprep.md

     --work-dir fmriprep_tmp
 ```

-The command takes approximately 30 minutes to finish.
-The majority of the time
+The command takes approximately 30 minutes to finish, not including the time it
+takes to pull the Docker image.
+The majority of the time will likely be spent
-will likely be spent on the nipype registration step:
+on the nipype registration step:

 ```
 250610-08:25:38,253 nipype.workflow INFO: